-We often get asked: Is subway tile a fad?
-While the incredible popularity of this tile design may make you wonder if it’s just another short-lived trend, its longevity is a major clue that this isn’t the case.
-Over 100 years old, subway tile remains a favorite for home and business owners alike.
+We often get asked: Is it a fad?
+While the incredible popularity of subway tile design may make you wonder if it’s just another short-lived trend, its longevity is a major clue that this isn’t the case.
+Over 100 years old, it remains a favorite for home and business owners alike.

-We have to chalk it up to the inherent timelessness of the subway tile design.
-Using plain white rectangle tiles and a simple tile layout, subway tile has managed to create a design that’s equally impactful and easy to achieve.
+We have to chalk it up to the inherent timelessness of this subway tile design.
+Using plain white rectangle tiles and a simple tile layout, it has managed to create a design that’s equally impactful and easy to achieve.

 Subway Tile FAQs

 Let’s get more specific: Here are some frequently asked questions about subway tile.

 What is the pattern?
 They’re traditionally laid in a 50% offset, meaning that the middle of the tile aligns with the edges of the two tiles above or beneath it.
 However, modern interpretations of it often take liberties with this pattern, or even abandon it altogether.
 Alternative the patterns include a one-third offset and a one-fourth offset.